Introduction Quiz

 Correct!

 Resource Pooling means the provider’s computing resources serve multiple consumers, with resources dynamically assigned and reassigned according to demand.
 This is best illustrated by multi-tenant infrastructure.
+Option 1 describes Rapid Elasticity, option 3 describes Broad Network Access, and option 4 describes Measured Service.

 ✗